Learn how you can complete a bachelor's degree in three years by taking advantage of previous school and work experience. Learn more.

-Take classes in historic buildings, courses taught in and out of the classroom using advanced technology, and enjoy the option of living in dedicated student housing.
-Learn more
+Take classes in historic buildings, courses taught in and out of the classroom using advanced technology, and enjoy the option of living in Honors-dedicated student housing.
+Learn more.

 Honors flipped classrooms

-Lectures are pre-recorded and provided online so classroom time can be used for hands-on activities and group discussions including video connections with students from other parts of the world.
+Some Honors classes feature lectures that are pre-recorded and provided online so classroom time can be used for hands-on activities and group discussions, including video connections with students from other parts of the world.

 Honors in the News